 York is a charming city known for its rich history and beautiful landmarks.
 Located in northern England, the York Minster is a stunning Gothic cathedral that draws visitors from around the world.
 As one of Europe’s most notable architectural feats, the York Minster stands tall as an iconic symbol of this energetic city.

-Additional sites in York include the castle walls, which have been standing since Roman times, and other historical attractions, such as York’s bustling market square.
+Additional sites in York include the castle walls, which have been standing since Roman times, and other historical attractions, such as York’s market square.

 14. Yorkshire Dales National Park